VictorMSKim/checkers-react/README.md

 If an enemy can be jumped over, that will be the only move allowed for the chosen piece.

-If no moves are available anymore to a given player, the player loses the game, the winner will be announced on the text line right above the board when a piece is clicked.
+If no moves are available anymore to a given player, the player loses the game.

+The winner will be announced on the text line right above the board when a piece is clicked.

+Have fun! :)